 Week No. Inspection Week Information -12 The partnership receives a notification letter from the Care Inspectorate setting out the main elements of the joint inspection and the relevant timescales.
-This letter is sent to: -10 Pre-inspection return (PIR) template is issued to the identified co- ordinator with covering email about inspection process and early engagement with coordinator. - 8 Briefing on inspection process to partnership's chief officers and senior managers.
+This letter is sent to: • Chief Executive of the Local Authority • Chair of the CPP • Chief Executive of the NHS Board • Police Scotland Chief Constable • Police Scotland area divisional commander The notification letter will include contact details of the lead inspector and the person providing administrative support to the joint inspection and asks the CPP to identify an inspection coordinator. -10 Pre-inspection return (PIR) template is issued to the identified co- ordinator with covering email about inspection process and early engagement with coordinator. - 8 Briefing on inspection process to partnership's chief officers and senior managers.
 The briefing provides in more detail the elements of the inspection, logistical and technical requirements, inspection personnel and the relevant timescales. -7 The Staff survey is issued.
 This is an electronic survey to be made available to all lead professionals and named persons. -6 PIR to be returned by CPP -4 Sample of records to be read returned to CPP with forms to identify 'Team Around the Child' staff.
 Joint self-evaluation and position statements to be submitted. -2 Scoping 1 off site analysis takes place and analysis of staff survey responses.
 Initial scoping document completed.
 1 Scoping 2 week, commencing Tuesday morning with Professional Discussion 1.

-Week No. Inspection Week Information Three day timetable of activity focussed on determining the picture in relation to the following QIs: • Key performance outcomes (QI 1.1) • Planning and improving services (QI 6.2) • Participation (QI 6.3) • Leadership and Direction (QI's 9.1 - 9.4) Professional Discussion 2 takes place on the Friday afternoon of this week or at the start of week 3 to share the findings from Scoping Week 1, sharing the first iteration of the scoping document.
-2. 3.
-Scoping 3 - reviewing practice through reading the core records of the statistically valid sample of vulnerable children identified form the pre-inspection return.
+Week No. Inspection Week Information Three day timetable of activity focussed on determining the picture in relation to the following QIs: Key performance outcomes (QI 1.1) Planning and improving services (QI 6.2) Participation (QI 6.3) Leadership and Direction (QI's 9.1 - 9.4) Professional Discussion 2 takes place on the Friday afternoon of this week or at the start of week 3 to share the findings from Scoping Week 1, sharing the first iteration of the scoping document.
+2 3 Scoping 3 - reviewing practice through reading the core records of the statistically valid sample of vulnerable children identified form the preinspection return.
 Team around the Child arrangements are confirmed at the end of the week.
 Professional Discussion 2 takes place if not held at the end of week 1 to share the findings from Scoping Week 1, sharing the first iteration of the scoping document.
 5 Inspection team members analyse the data from the review of children's records.
-Professional Discussion 3 usually takes during this week with a focus on the high level messages from the review of practice through reading shildren's records and concluding on the final scane of the inspection. children's records and concluding on the final scope of the inspection, agreeing the details of additional inspection activities or the removal of inspection activities which are no longer required.
+Professional Discussion 3 usually takes during this week with a focus on the high level messages from the review of practice through reading children's records and concluding on the final scope of the inspection, agreeing the details of additional inspection activities or the removal of inspection activities which are no longer required.
 A meeting or discussion between Lead Inspector, Inspection Administrator and Coordinator takes place to finalise the timetable and the arrangements for the proportionate phase in week 5.
-6. Core and proportionate phase - Inspectors follow an agreed timetable of activity which will always include meetings with some teams around the child and children, young people, parents and carers.
+6 Core and proportionate phase - Inspectors follow an agreed timetable of activity which will always include meetings with some teams around the child and children, young people, parents and carers.
 Other activities may include: Individual interviews with key members of staff.
 Single or multi-agency focus groups of staff.
 Visits to services.
 Observations of groups or key processes.